-Forklifts may not be modified in any way without prior written approval from the manufacturer.
-If a forklift attachment is to be purchased and used it must be consulted with by the EHS office which will obtain the manufacturer's written approval.
+Forklifts may not be modified in anyway without prior written approval from the manufacturer.
+If a forklift attachment is to be purchased and used it must be done in consultation with the EHS office who will obtain the manufacturers written approval.
 Any unauthorized modification found on a forklift will require the forklift to be immediately tagged out of service until it can be repaired to its original state as required by the manufacturer.